Agungvpzz/Survival-Analysis/README.md

 ### B. Objective of this analysis
 1. Estimate survival probabilities to understand customer retention trends.
 2. Identify key factors influencing customer churn using Cox Proportional Hazards modeling.
-3. Enhance predictive accuracy by integrating XGBoost while ensuring fair exclusion of target variables (Churn and Tenure).
-4. Provide actionable insights for customer segmentation and retention strategies.
+3. Provide actionable insights for customer segmentation and retention strategies.

 ### C. Key Questions to Answer
 1. What is the estimated survival probability of customers over different time periods?
 2. Which factors have the strongest impact on customer churn risk?
-3. Can predictive modeling improve the accuracy of churn risk estimation?
-4. How can businesses optimize retention strategies based on survival analysis findings?
+3. How can businesses optimize retention strategies based on survival analysis findings?

 ## 3. Data Understanding
 - The dataset can be explored and downloaded with the following link [telco-customer-churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn/data).